Dynamical Stability of Threshold Networks over Undirected Signed Graphs

-There are some important particular cases of periodic update modes such as the case of the parallel update mode in which each node updates its state at the same time, i.e. $\mu = (\{V\})$.
-In this case, we simply write $f$ instead of $F_{\mu}$.
-Another interesting case is that of the \emph{block-sequential update modes}, in which $\mu$ is an ordered partition of $V$.
-An important subfamily of block-sequential update modes is that of \emph{sequential update modes}.
-In sequential update modes, each $I \in \mu$ is such that $I = \{v\}$, i.e., each set is a singleton.
-In this case, we can see $\mu$ as a permutation of set $V$ of the nodes of the network.

-An example of a threshold network $\mathcal{T}_\text{ex}$ over a cyclic undirected signed graph $C = (V, E)$, with $|V| = 4$, in which all the threshold are fixed to $0$, i.e., $\forall i \in V, b_i = 0$, and such that the local rules correspond to the unstable majority rule.
-Figure~\ref{fig:update} depicts the evolution of configuration $x = (-1,1,-1, 1)$ under three disctinct periodic update modes: the parallel one, the sequential one defined by $(\{1\},\{2\},\{4\},\{3\})$, and the block-sequential one defined by $(\{1,4\},\{2,3\})$.
-Differences of the dynamics associated to these three update modes are emphasized.
-Indeed, $x$ converges toward a total two-cycle under the parallel update mode, and toward a fixed point under the other update modes.
+Consider as an example the threshold network $\mathcal{T}$ defined over a cycle $C = (V, E)$, with $|V| = 4$, in which all the thresholds are fixed to $0$, i.e., $\forall i \in V, b_i = 0$, and such that the local rules correspond to the unstable majority rule.
+Figure~\ref{fig:update} depicts the evolution of configuration $x = (-1,1,-1,1)$ under three distinct periodic update schemes: the parallel one, the sequential one defined by $(\{1\},\{2\},\{4\},\{3\})$, and the block-sequential one defined by $(\{1,4\},\{2,3\})$.
+Differences of the dynamics associated to these three update schemes are emphasized.
+Indeed, $x$ converges to a total limit cycle under the parallel update scheme, and to a fixed point under the other update schemes.